dragoncoder047/aelith/roadmap&ideas.md

 * [ ] make speech bubble using sprite for customization
 * [X] make speech bubble advance logic be handled by entity rather than object to prevent a total lockup if the scene changes mid-sentence
 * [ ] implement cutscene mode on player so camera follows but input is blocked
-* [ ] implement task pooling to reduce GC overhead of render and update hooks
 * [X] make tooltips in GUI be under the item permanently instead of popups that cover the item below it
 * [ ] Add arm/hands to NIC
 * [X] add "display entities" which are not tracked in the entity system but still run hooks for e.g. rendering and stuff